 - Represented a broker in a FINRA arbitration proceeding in defense of Oklahoma Securities Act and other tort claims related to allegations by the broker’s clients, which were comprised of three trusts and an individual, that the broker diverted more than $1 million of securities from the clients’ brokerage accounts to cover margin calls in the broker’s individual account.
 The claimants sought more than $1 million in actual damages as well as attorneys’ fees and punitive damages.
 Following three days of trial, the three-member panel only found the broker liable for less than $25,000 in actual damages.

 - Represented three groups of investors in a securities fraud action against AXA Advisors.
-An NASD panel of three arbitrators returned a verdict after a two-week trial of approximately $1 million, including $350,000 in punitive damages.
+After a two-week trial, an NASD panel of three arbitrators returned a verdict of approximately $1 million, including $350,000 in punitive damages.
 A subsequent arbitration proceeding related to the same conduct was pursued on behalf another group of three investors.
 That arbitration settled favorably after three days of a scheduled 10-day hearing.

-- Represented a major airline in defense of securities fraud class action.
+- Represented a major airline in defense of securities fraud class action in the Southern District of Texas.
 Obtained the dismissal of the securities fraud claims brought in federal court seeking millions of dollars of damages.

-- Defended a public accounting firm in a class action shareholder litigation alleging that the accounting firm failed to discover revenue recognition fraud.
+- Defended a public accounting firm in class action shareholder litigation in the Southern District of Texas alleging that the accounting firm failed to discover revenue recognition fraud.
 Obtained dismissal of the securities fraud claims.

-- Obtained dismissal of 1933 and 1934 Securities Act claims filed in federal court in San Diego against a former outside director and largest shareholder of a software company after the company restated revenue by more than $500 million.
+- Obtained dismissal of 1933 and 1934 Securities Act claims filed in federal court in San Diego, California, against a former outside director and largest shareholder of a software company after the company restated revenue by more than $500 million.

-- Represented the claimant in an American Arbitration Association hearing against the prime contractor in a complex multi-million dollar construction dispute involving the extensive remodel of a luxury hotel in Houston, Texas.
-The panel awarded the claimant almost $300,000 in delay damages, a $160,000 reduction in certain invoices and the dissolution of a pending mechanic’s lien in excess of $4 million filed by the prime contractor, an international construction company.
+- Represented the claimant in a AAA hearing against the prime contractor in a complex multimillion-dollar construction dispute involving the extensive remodel of a luxury hotel in Houston, Texas.
+The panel awarded the claimant almost $300,000 in delay damages, a $160,000 reduction in certain invoices, and the dissolution of a pending mechanic’s lien in excess of $4 million filed by the prime contractor, an international construction company.

-- Represented over 90 Texas corn farmers in arbitration and administrative appeals before the National Appeals Division of the USDA involving federally reinsured crop insurance.
-The NAD determined that the Risk Management Agency (a department within the USDA) acted arbitrarily and capriciously, which led to the payment of over $3 million plus attorneys’ fees and costs to the client group.
+- Represented more than 90 Texas corn farmers in arbitration and administrative appeals before the National Appeals Division of the USDA involving federally reinsured crop insurance.
+The NAD determined that the Risk Management Agency (a department within the USDA) acted arbitrarily and capriciously, which led to the payment of more than $3 million plus attorneys’ fees and costs to the client group.